Minimax Regret Optimisation for Robust Planning in Uncertain Markov Decision Processes: Conclusion

 The generalisation results in Fig.~\ref{fig:eval_regret} and Table~\ref{tab:medical_res} show strong performance of our approach for disaster rescue and the medical domain on the larger test set.
 In the glider domain, there is more overlap between methods however our approach with larger $n$ still tends to perform the best.
 This verifies that in domains with a very large set of possible MDPs, a viable approach is to use our method to find a policy with a smaller set of MDPs and this will generalise well to the larger set.

-\section{CONCLUSION}
+\section{Conclusion}

 We have presented an approach for minimax regret optimisation in offline UMDP planning.
-Our algorithm solves this problem efficiently and exactly in problems with independent uncertainties.
-To address dependent uncertainties we have proposed using options to capture dependence over sequences of $n$ steps and tradeoff computation and solution quality.
+Our algorithm solves this problem efficiently and exactly in problems with independent uncertainties.\footnote[1]{Following publication, the authors realised that this claim is incorrect.
+Please see the corrigendum.} To address dependent uncertainties we have proposed using options to capture dependence over sequences of $n$ steps and tradeoff computation and solution quality.
 Our results demonstrate that our approach offers state-of-the-art performance.
-In future work, we wish to improve the scalability of our approach by extending it to use approximate dynamic programming with function approximation.
+In future work, we wish to improve the scalability of our approach by using function approximation.